 If images taken of your breast show suspicious or questionable areas, a breast biopsy is performed to gain more specific information.
-In a biopsy, your physician takes a sample of suspicious breast tissue and analyzes it in a laboratory for signs of breast cancer.
+Your physician takes a sample of suspicious breast tissue and analyzes it in a laboratory for signs of breast cancer.

 Your physician will order the biopsy that is most appropriate for you.
-It is important for you to ask questions or voice concerns—the more information that you have before the biopsy, the more comfortable you will feel.
+It is important for you to ask questions or voice concerns—the more information that you have before, the more comfortable you will feel.

-An open biopsy is a more invasive procedure than a core needle biopsy or vacuum-assisted biopsy, but as it removes a larger sample, the results are usually more accurate.
-The recovery period for an open biopsy is longer as well.
-You will need stitches following the biopsy, and it will probably take a full day to recover.
+It is a more invasive procedure than a core needle biopsy or vacuum-assisted biopsy, but as it removes a larger sample, the results are usually more accurate.
+The recovery period for this type is longer.
+You will need stitches and it will probably take a full day to recover.
 There will likely be a small scar.

 Two types are performed